wp-plugins/membersonic-addon-for-wp-courseware/readme.txt

 = Check out Fly Plugins =
 For more info about Fly Plugins Free and Premium Plugins, check out the following links:

-* [WP Courseware LMS plugin for WordPress](http://flyplugins.com/wp-courseware-premium-wordpress-plugin/) - The best LMS online for WordPress.
+* [WP Courseware LMS plugin for WordPress](http://wpcourseware.com/) - The best LMS online for WordPress.
-* [S3 Media Maestro](http://www.s3mediamaestro.com/) - The best HTML 5 secure media player for WordPress that works hand in hand with Amazon S3.
+* [S3 Media Maestro](http://s3mediamaestro.com/) - The best HTML 5 secure media player for WordPress that works hand in hand with Amazon S3.
-* Other [Fly PluginsWordPress Plugins](http://flyplugins.com) by Fly Plugins.
+* Other [Fly Plugins](http://flyplugins.com) by Fly Plugins.
-* Follow Fly Plugins on [Facebook](http://flyplugins.com/facebook)
+* Follow Fly Plugins on [Facebook](http://facebook.com/flyplugins)
 * Check out the Fly Plugins [YouTube](http://www.youtube.com/flyplugins) channel.
-* See documentation on our [Codex](http://flyplugins.com/codex) site.

-= NOTE - This is not the actual membership pluigin. =
+= NOTE - This is not the actual membership plugin. =

 == Installation ==